ONSdigital/sdc-int-common/event-publisher/README.md

 # ONS SDC Integrations Event Publisher
-This project contains a utility class for creating and publishing SDC Rabbit AMQP events of any type
+This project contains a utility class for creating and publishing SDC events of any type using GCP pub/sub.